eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/Arc42.md

 SDE does not expose interfaces for other applications or components to call (i.e. no "external interfaces").

-SDE does call interfaces of other components as by the picture above (i.e. of EDC, Digital Twin Registry, Portal).
+SDE does call interfaces of other components as by the picture above (i.e. of EDC, Digital Twin Registry, Portal, BPN Discovery).

+SDE Dose support Recurring/Scheduler upload via SFTP/ Minio storage.

 There is a web interface between frontend and backend.<br /><br />